How to Correctly Report LLM-as-a-Judge Evaluations: Empirical Validation of Our Method

+We report the naive estimator $\hat{p}$ in~\eqref{eq:avg-pred} and its confidence interval, as well as the bias-corrected estimator $\hat{\theta}$ in~\eqref{eq:point-estimator} with the confidence interval in~\eqref{eq:ci}.
+Each configuration is replicated 10{,}000 times to evaluate accuracy, coverage, and interval length.
+Additional results across broader $(q_0,q_1)$ values are provided in Appendix~\ref{sec:additional:mc}.

-Fig.~\ref{fig:mc-simulation-estimates} compares the naive estimator $\hat{p}$ and the bias-adjusted estimator $\hat{\theta}$ based on a single simulation run.
-As shown in Sec.~\ref{sec:theory}, $\hat{p}$ exhibits bias, particularly overestimating the true accuracy when the underlying $\theta$ is small.
-In contrast, $\hat{\theta}$ closely aligns with the ground-truth accuracy across all values of $\theta$, demonstrating the bias correction achieved by~\eqref{eq:point-estimator}.
+\paragraph{Results.} Figure~\ref{fig:mc-simulation-estimates} compares $\hat{p}$ and $\hat{\theta}$ in a single simulation run.
+The naive estimator $\hat{p}$ is biased, particularly overestimating the true accuracy $\theta$ when $\theta$ is small.
+In contrast, the bias-corrected estimator $\hat{\theta}$ closely matches the true accuracy across all values of $\theta$, consistent with Proposition~\ref{thm:bias}.